How to Become a PEV

 - Have your society membership number readily available.
 In most cases you won’t be able to submit your application without it.

 - The application begins with your acceptance of our code of conduct policy.
 This is a critical step in the process, as it’s your agreement to abide by our conflict of interest and confidentiality policies.

 - After the personal information section, you’ll be asked to describe your personal interest in ABET accreditation and why you want to become a program evaluator.

-- You will review programs under one of our four commissions – applied science, computing, engineering or engineering technology.
+- You will review programs under one of our four commissions – applied and natural science, computing, engineering or engineering technology.
 Please be sure to select the program area that you are qualified to join.

 - Once submitted, your application will go to the appropriate ABET member society for consideration.